 Cambodia is the country with the third-largest deforestation rate in the world!
-But Spoons Café & Restaurant was constructed with the environment in mind, out of sustainably harvested material – the bamboo!
+But Spoons Café & Restaurant was constructed with the environment in mind, out of sustainably harvested material – bamboo!
 That’s an easy way to remember the name of the street you will find it in!

 Eco-friendly architecture, however, is not where the story of a responsible business ends!
-Previously run by an American charity EGBOK (Everything’s Gonna Be OK), since 2021 completely in the hands of the local NGO Spoons Cambodia Organization, this restaurant is only a visible face of an impressive decade-long project.
+Previously run by an American charity EGBOK (Everything’s Gonna Be OK), since 2021 completely in the hands of the local NGO Spoons Cambodia Organization, this Siem Reap restaurant is only a visible face of an impressive decade-long project.

-By eating in Spoons social enterprise, you won’t just get a chance to try authentic Cambodian food with the freshest local ingredients.
+By eating at Spoons social enterprise, you won’t just get a chance to try authentic Cambodian food with the freshest local ingredients.
 The proceeds from your check will directly support the career path of perspective youngsters who just had less luck in their lives.

 Since 2012, nearly 400 disadvantaged students passed through the training and internship program in hospitality here.
-Spoons Café & Restaurant opened in 2016, with a mission to provide hands-on cooking and waiting tables experience to underprivileged young adults of Cambodia.
+Spoons Café & Restaurant opened in 2016, with a mission to provide hands-on cooking and waiting tables experience to underprivileged young adults in Cambodia.

 Nearly half of the students are orphans or come from struggling single-parent families, and most of them didn’t have the conditions to finish high school.
 With the help of Spoons, they get intensive year-long vocational training and even support with their first job placement in Siem Reap restaurants.
 All graduates get a job within a month after finishing the course!